-Trend Toward More Functions on Chips than Circuit Board
+PCB Design and the Trend Toward More Functions on Chips than Circuit Boards

-A PCB is a fiberglass plate with copper traces to connect components together.
-A chip is a set of electronic circuits on one small flat piece (or “chip”) of semiconductor material, usually silicon.
-A chip is then placed in a housing, commonly a small black box with metal pin connectors.
-Chips are smaller scale than PCBs, and usually more sophisticated with a specific function.
-Chips might be placed on a PCB as part of an aggregated multi-function device.
-Companies such as Apple have a much more sophisticated chip manufacturing processes and are putting more functions in their chips with the CPU as they move away from Intel.
+A PCB is a plate of fiberglass with copper traces that connect components.
+A chip is an electronic circuit made of a small, flat piece of semiconductor material (usually silicon).
+The chip is placed in a housing.
+This is usually a small black box with pin connectors.
+The chip is generally smaller than a PCB but more complex with a particular function.
+As part of a multi-function device, chips might be placed on a single PCB.
+Apple, for example, has a more advanced chip manufacturing process and is putting more functions into its chips as they move away from Intel.

 Myth 2: Component Placement Doesn't Matter Much